What Are Place Partnerships?

 Active Norfolk led a two-part development award application to Sport England, co-produced with local partners.
 The first phase funded a project coordinator and an insight and evaluation officer.

-Additional funding, secured in October 2024, will help us understand local priorities by reviewing data.
-We will be consulting stakeholders, exploring assets, and engaging with communities to identify knowledge gaps.
+Additional funding, secured in October 2024, is helping us to understand local priorities.
+This work includes reviewing data, consulting stakeholders, exploring assets, and engaging with communities to identify knowledge gaps.

 We know that the investment needs to target areas where there are barriers to participation, be it financial, accessibility, or lack of facilities, especially for underrepresented groups.